trenchproject/TrenchR/README.md

 ```

 ### Using the package
 The package encompasses simple functions that can be combined to estimate environmental conditions and their impacts on organisms.
-Many of the functions are adapted from biophysical ecology texts including the follows:
+Many of the functions are adapted from biophysical ecology texts including the following:
 * Gates DM.
 Biophysical Ecology.
 * Campbell GS and Norman JM.
 An introduction to environmental biophysics.